openmc-dev/openmc/docs/source/usersguide/input.rst

     *Default*: None

-  :label:
+  :name:
-    An optional string label to identify the cell in summary output files.
+    An optional string name to identify the cell in summary output files.
     This string is limmited to 52 characters for formatting purposes.

     *Default*: ""